Relevance-guided Supervision for OpenQA with ColBERT: Evaluating 's Retrieval

-As mentioned in~\secref{sec:method}, relying on \sys{}'s scalability permits us to leverage its accuracy by applying it to the entire corpus, promising improved \textit{recall} as well as high precision.
-For instance, ColBERT weakly-supervised achieves around 1\% improvement in P@5 via end-to-end retrieval over re-ranking BM25 and TQ's \sysqa$_1$ gains 0.6\% in P@5 by end-to-end retrieval over re-ranking even \sysqa$_0$.
-However, we noticed little change in effectiveness for NQ's \sysqa$_2$ between re-ranking \sysqa$_1$ and indexing from scratch, suggesting that the recall gains staturate faster than the precision gains.
-Thus, we evaluate \sysqa$_2$ on TQ by re-ranking the top-1000 results retrieved by \sysqa$_1$, saving the additional indexing step.
+As mentioned in~\secref{sec:method}, relying on \sys{}'s scalability permits us to leverage its accuracy by applying it to the entire corpus, enabling improved recall.
+For instance, if we use \sysqa{}$_3$ for re-ranking BM25 top-1000 instead of end-to-end, full-corpus retrieval, its Success@20 score drops on the development set from 84.3\% to just 80.7\%.

-Overall, these retrieval experiments confirm the value of using \sys{} for better retrieval modeling, effective pretraining, and more accurate supervision for OpenQA.
-Next, we investigate the impact of these gains on the full OpenQA system.
+It is standard to evaluate OpenQA retrievers using the occurrence of answers in the retrieved passages.
+Having done this, we consider another evaluation paradigm: the \textit{development-set EM scores} resulting from training a reader corresponding to each retriever.
+The EM scores in Table~\secref{tab:retrieval} reinforce the value of RGS (i.e., \sysqa{}$_2$ and \sysqa$_3$ outperforming \sysqa$_1$ by up to 0.7--2.4 EM points).
+Simultaneously, the EM scores show that a higher fraction of answerable questions (i.e., higher Success@$k$) does not always imply higher EM with a particular reader.
+We hypothesize that this depends on the correlation of the retriever and reader mistakes: a stronger retriever may find more ``positive'' passages but it can also retrieve more challenging negatives that could confuse an imperfect reader model.
+Considering this, we next evaluate the full \sysqa{} system against existing end-to-end OpenQA systems.